Is email marketing still working?

-- On the plus side, you can start with a small monthly payment of $19 for the Basic plan, which is an affordable way of testing if it works for you.
+- On the plus side, you can start with a small quarterly payment of $99 for the Basic plan, which is an affordable way of testing if it works for you.

 - On the downside, it’s the highest-priced annual plugin/app, and there is no other software included in the package.